 - On-page audit

-On-page audit refers to the process of checking various elements within the website particularly those that impact the organic traffic.
+On-page audit refers to the process of checking various elements within the website, particularly those that impact the organic traffic.

-These are titles, heading tags, meta descriptions, images, redirections, duplicates, internal links, indexation errors and not found errors.
+These are titles, heading tags, meta descriptions, images, redirections, duplicates, internal links, indexation errors, and not-found errors.

 - Off-page audit